Yoctol/bottender/website/versioned_docs/version-1.2.0/channel-line-liff.md

 ### Environment Variables Setting

-If you are familiar with any official Bottender example, you may already know about how to use `.env` file to manage your environment variables in your local project.
+If you are familiar with any official Bottender example, you may already know about how to use the `.env` file to manage your environment variables in your local project.

 In this case, you need to add another `LINE_LIFF_ID` env to `.env` file, so your file will have at least those three LINE related environment variables: